mainsim/es-loader/README.md

 The loader is made as simplier as possible.
 The logic follows few rules that cannot be omitted in order to get maximum performance.

-It consist in definition into script tag attributes the global variable with which the loader class is instantiated, and the relative path to the first class to load.
+It consist in definition into script tag attributes of the global variable with which the loader class is instantiated, and the relative path to the first class to load.

 There are three primary methods which are used.